I Was Here (song): Cover versions

 A cover version of "I Was Here" performed by Lea Michele was included on Glee's soundtrack album Glee: The Music, The Graduation Album released on May 14, 2012.
 On November 29, 2012, Diamond White, a contestant of the second season of The X Factor in the US covered "I Was Here".
 Michele Amabile Angermiller of The Hollywood Reporter noted that "Her performance had some pitch problems, but she pulled it out."
 Daniel Fienberg from the website HitFix wrote that she made a smart choice with the performance of the song adding that there were "some sharp notes here and there, but she sings her heart out".
 Bobby Olivier of The Star-Ledger described White's version as "pitchy" while Lisa de Moraes of The Washington Post wrote that she "blasts" through the song.American Idol contestant Angela Miller performed the song during the twelfth season of the show in March 2013.
 Michael Slezak of the website TVLine graded the performance with B− saying that "tears may have affected the vocal a bit".
 Ericka Alston of Los Angeles Times wrote that Miller made "an appropriate choice" with the song.

 On April 17, 2014, the song was performed live by Teodora Sava when she was 12 years old, as a special guest of the Romanian kids talent show Next Star.

 In September 2014, Vanessa Hudgens covered "I Was Here" during the Voices On Point gala in Los Angeles held in support for LGBTQ students.
 She covered the song to honor Warren who received a Point Leadership Award at the event.
 Dutch singer Glennis Grace performed the song live on November 10, 2014 during the Dutch national memorial ceremony in front of over 1600 relatives of the victims of Malaysia Airlines Flight 17.

 Coach Delta Goodrem performed the song with her artist Judah Kelly on the grand finale of the sixth season of The Voice Australia.

+In 2020 Shirley Bassey recorded her version of the song with the Czech Studio Orchestra for her album I Owe It All to You.
+The album's release was teased with a lyric video of the song released via Bassey's official YouTube channel.
+The track was produced by Nick Patrick.